OpenMS/pyopenms-docs/docs/source/chemistry.rst

     print("One mole of oxygen weighs", 2 * oxygen.getAverageWeight(), "grams")
     print("One mole of 16O2 weighs", 2 * oxygen.getMonoWeight(), "grams")

-As we can see, the OpenMS ``ElementDB`` has entries for common elements like Oxygen and Sulfur as well as information on their average and monoisotopic weight.
+As we can see, the OpenMS :py:class:`~.ElementDB` has entries for common elements like Oxygen and Sulfur as well as information on their average and monoisotopic weight.
 Note that the monoisotopic weight is the weight of the most abundant isotope while the average weight is the sum across all isotopes, weighted by